keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 As of 2018, the beer industry (not alcohol—just beer) “contributes more than $328 billion to the U.S. economy”.[^45] One of the most American things to do is have a beer and watch football.
 But not just any beer.
 No, the most American thing to do is to have a good ole-fashioned American lager—a Bud Lite, a Coors Lite, a Miller Lite, etc.

-Setting aside the fact that the “lager” is a traditionally German yet we put the world “lite” on a bottle and call lagers “domestic” beers, to have a Bud, watch “the game” (whatever game that happens to be), and maybe grill out in the back yard is as American as the Fourth of July.[^46]
+Setting aside the fact that the “lager” is traditionally German yet we put the word “lite” on a bottle and call lagers “domestic” beers, to have a Bud, watch “the game” (whatever game that happens to be), and maybe grill out in the back yard is as American as the Fourth of July.[^46]

 Why are lite lagers so patriotic?
 As America entered World War II, many fought to keep the camps dry.[^47] After all, prohibition had just been repealed in 1933.
 However, the soldiers were not going to be stopped from finding their own escapes off base.
-Prostitution and boot-leg liquor found it’s way into the soldiers’ camps.
-To remedy this, the post exchange system was put into place.
+Prostitution and bootleg liquor found their way into the soldiers’ camps.
+To remedy this, the post-exchange system was put into place.
 This system opened service clubs serving food, soft drinks, and beer.[^48] Beer on base meant less mingling with local women in foreign taverns and pubs—which tampered tempers in surrounding communities.[^49] Since the government mandated the beer served to service people have a low ABV (a measly three point two percent), lagers were a perfect option.

 Unlike English ales, lagers are low in alcohol content.
 Additionally, with imports highly regulated due to the military’s need to keep shipping lines open, domestic breweries had an extremely limited supply of malt and barley.
 Breweries on the brink of extinction due to prohibition found new life producing lite lagers.[^50] Beers started being canned rather than bottled to make the drink easier to ship.
 Some breweries even painted the can a deep green color to prevent the sun from reflecting on the bright metal.[^51]